Mineral decking vs Composite decking vs Plastic decking

 Millboard decking NZ

-At Forte, we supply Millboard decking which is a thermoplastic-free resin mineral material.
+At Forte, we supply Millboard decking which is a thermoplastic-free mineral material.
 Combining real wood grains with high-performance polyurethane, Millboard offers an unrivalled combination of durability, appearance, and safety.

 What is Millboard decking?